SumanthRH/learnings/ray/setup.md

 # Prometheus
 `brew install prometheus`
-After installation, I need to point to Ray's prometheus file.
+After installation, you need to point to Ray's prometheus file.
 On Mac, this step is a little different.
-You need to go into the default prometheus config file - for me this was /opt/homebrew/etc/prometheus.args and then add Ray's config file path `-config.file /tmp/ray/session_latest/metrics/prometheus/prometheus.yml` .
+You need to go into the default prometheus config file - for me this was `/opt/homebrew/etc/prometheus.args` and then add Ray's config file path `-config.file /tmp/ray/session_latest/metrics/prometheus/prometheus.yml` .

 Prometheus is displayed at http://localhost:9090 .
-I still need to figure out why Grafana integeration is needed.
-But this works for now.

 I'm not too sure how folks verify their installations, but this is how "targets" looks like for me (i have a Ray instance running):
 ![Ray Prometheus](prometheus_ray.png)